sd17spring/sd17spring.github.io/_assignments/setup-your-environment.md

 [these](http://wikis.olin.edu/linux/doku.php) instructions provided by Dave Carver in IT (start from the "Configure Your System" section).

-The steps that are necessary are:
+The steps that are most important are:
--Configure apt
+* Configure apt
--Install the proprietary NVIDIA driver
+* Install the proprietary NVIDIA driver
--Enable your firewall
+* Enable your firewall
--Configure wireless
+* Configure wireless

-You can set up printing, the mail client, or Matlab later if you want to.
+You can set up the other things later if you want to.

-Once everything is configured, executing the following commands at the Linux
+Once everything is configured, execute the following commands at the Linux
 terminal:

 ``` bash